Technology

 Form 6 – Trades and Construction – Level 2 (Unit Standards)

-Course description/aims: The purpose of this qualification is to provide the wider construction trades sector with work-ready people who are able to enter the construction industry and who have developed essential transferable skills and underpinning knowledge applicable to a wide range of construction-related trades.
+Course description/aims: The purpose of this qualification is to provide the wider construction trades sector with work-ready people who can enter the construction industry and who have developed essential transferable skills and underpinning knowledge applicable to a wide range of construction-related trades.

 Students who participate in the Trades and Construction programme can go on to consider a range of roles in the construction industry, such as seeking an Apprenticeship in carpentry, brick and block laying, painting and decorating, flooring, joinery, plumbing and gas fitting, frame and truss and aluminium joinery.
 The programme also provides a good base for students’ who would like to enter other related areas of the construction industry such as architecture, quantity surveying and estimating.

 Methods of assessment: Students work towards the National Certificate in Building, Construction, and Allied Trades Skills Level 2.
 The NCEA standards that are offered are designed for those who seek further education as an apprentice.
-Unit standard are not recognised by Universities for entrance credits.
+Unit standards are not recognised by universities for entrance credits.
 A typical year will include the following standards:

 In addition to these standards, students will continue to develop their understanding on how to best use both hand and power tools in the workshop, along with maintenance and health and safety.